-- Most importantly, the perpetrator should be helped to realise that bullying will not be tolerated, that it must stop immediately and that there can be no re-occurrence - Children are helped to reflect upon their actions and to empathise with how the victim may feel. - Perpetrators are supported to modify their behaviour.
+- Most importantly, the perpetrator should be helped to realise that bullying will not be tolerated, that it must stop immediately and that there can be no re-occurrence - The behaviours will be explored by a DSP to establish if there is something affecting the perpetrator that has led to the bullying behaviours. - Children are helped to reflect upon their actions and to empathise with how the victim may feel.

+- Perpetrators are supported to modify their behaviour.
 Appropriate interventions will be put in place.
-These may be through structured lunchtimes and playtimes including pastoral support (by an identified member of staff), external support, classroom supervision and will always involve parents to reinforce the unacceptable nature of bullying. - Other consequences may take place such as loss of privileges in school. - Temporary exclusion for one or more days may be considered if appropriate. - After incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.
+These may be through structured lunchtimes and playtimes including pastoral support (by an identified member of staff), external support, and classroom supervision and will always involve parents to reinforce the unacceptable nature of bullying. - Other consequences may take place such as loss of privileges in school. - Temporary exclusion for one or more days may be considered if appropriate. - After incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.